submariner100/FlappyBirds/README.md

 so that the wings are moving when flying through the air.
 Creating an new plist for the levels which The developer can change how many birds are used within each scene.
 Added a slingshot for the beginning of the flappy birds journey.
 Added a menu Background when the user first starts the application.
+7/ Added a couple of enemies for the flappy birds to avoid. added all the physics.